mahmoudsameh00/AI-Movie-Recommendation-System/README.md

 ![Streamlit](https://img.shields.io/badge/Streamlit-App-red)
 ![FAISS](https://img.shields.io/badge/FAISS-Vector_Search-green)

-A robust, content-based recommendation engine that leverages a **Hybrid Neural Architecture**.
-It fuses **Deep Autoencoders** (for tabular metadata) and **SBERT** (for natural language plots) to generate rich feature vectors.
-These vectors are indexed using **FAISS** for millisecond-level similarity searches, wrapped in a dynamic Streamlit interface.
+A smart movie recommendation engine that doesn't just match keywords, it understands the "vibe" of a movie.
+By combining hard data (like genres and ratings) with the actual story (the plot), delivering personalized movie suggestions in real-time through a responsive Streamlit interface.

 ## 🌟 Key Features